McPherson shuts out Circle

 TOWANDA— First win will still have to wait for the Circle High school football.
 McPherson High School shuts out the T-Birds 41-0, improving to 2-0 on the season, while Circle drops to 0-2 in the AVCTL Division III opener.

-"Our coaches on the defensive side of the ball has done a terrific job of preparing week in and week out," Circle Head Coach Logan Clothier said.
+"Our coaches on the defensive side of the ball has done a terrific job of preparing week in and week out," Circles Head Coach Logan Clothier said.

-McPherson dominated in the second half.
-Aaron Powell was the top leader in the receiver as he finished with 16 catches for 152 yards and a touchdown.
-His touchdown pass came midway through the third quarter when Rinker found the senior at the post.

 "The thing is we have a bunch of guys that can make plays for us and they did at times tonight," Pavlovich said."
 A lot of guys need to step up next week a little bit better."